mesosphere/dcos-docs-site/pages/services/prometheus/version_tbd/managing/index.md

 navigationTitle:  Managing
 title: Managing
 menuWeight: 80
-excerpt: Managing your DC/OS NiFi configuration
+excerpt: Managing your DC/OS Prometheus configuration
 featureMaturity:
 enterprise: false
 ---

 # Updating Configuration

 You can make changes to the service after it has been launched.
-Configuration management is handled by the scheduler process, which in turn handles Nifi deployment itself.
+Configuration management is handled by the scheduler process, which in turn handles Prometheus deployment itself.

 After making a change, the scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
-For example, a given change will first be applied to `nifi-0`, then `nifi-1`, and so on.
+For example, a given change will first be applied to `prometheus-0`, then `prometheus-1`, and so on.

 Nodes are configured with a "Readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.